Field Outdoor Spaces Expands, Purchases a Building with Support from BankCherokee

 While every small business financing situation is different, Hamilton and BankCherokee are dedicated to solving each business’ unique funding challenges and providing the resources they need to succeed.
 Hamilton’s dedication to doing so for Field has not gone unnoticed.
 “Roger is so knowledgeable and so well-connected,” Rathe said.
 “Throughout the process, I did so little, I wondered if I was supposed to be doing more.”
 Rathe added that he cannot recommend BankCherokee enough and has already referred several friends and business owners.

-Field Outdoor Spaces moves into its new location in Minneapolis in early fall and Rathe is ready to take the company to the next level.
+Field Outdoor Spaces has moved into its new location in Minneapolis and Rathe is ready to take the company to the next level.
 “The timing is perfect,” he said.
 “Now we can begin to realize our vision of a creating a design/build firm with an incredible team of people available to tackle design and installation challenges all year long.”